Or1un/MOSAIC/README.md

 MOSAIC is a **methodological framework** — contributions that improve prompts, analysis logic, or ethical safeguards are especially welcome.

 Made with 🔍 by Or1un

-⭐ *If MOSAIC helps your work, consider starring the repository.*